will-lamerton/brainf-ck/README.md

 - Contributing

 **_Still to complete in package:_**
-- More error handling.
 - More output methods based on running environment.
+Done but needs test.
 - Dictionary so you can choose the keywords for the language.